 The birth of a child should be a joyous occasion for everyone involved.
 Birth injuries, however, can leave significant and lifelong impacts on your baby’s health, as well as on your family’s finances.
 Birth injuries may also come about under a variety of circumstances, and when they do, you may be entitled to monetary compensation under the law.
-The experienced North Miami Beach birth injury attorneys at Sibley Dolman can review the medical facts of your case and help you and your child receive the monetary compensation you deserve.
+The experienced North Miami Beach birth injury attorneys at Dolman Law Group can review the medical facts of your case and help you and your child receive the monetary compensation you deserve.
 While no amount of money can truly compensate someone for a lifetime of medical treatments or permanent injuries, our attorneys can review all of the legal options that are open to you and ensure that your case moves forward in a timely manner.

 Taking Legal Action Against a Healthcare Provider